reeseaustin55/Gwyddion_2_Python_Code/README.md

 similar to the batch scripts provided previously.
 The time span between the first and last source ``.ibw`` file is divided by the requested video duration to compute a playback speed multiplier such as ``4X``; that multiplier is appended to each rendered video filename.
-Frame durations are scaled automatically and fed through ffmpeg's `fps` filter so output videos play back at a constant rate (30 fps by default) while still honouring the requested total duration.
+By default the concat manifest records per- frame durations and ffmpeg runs in variable-frame-rate mode so playback follows the requested length without forcing interpolation.
+Supplying `--video-fps` switches back to constant-frame-rate mode with duplicated frames.
 Enabling `--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.